 Wisconsin's Trauma Care System is located in the Office of Preparedness and Emergency Health Care (OPEHC), Division of Public Health, Department of Health Services.
-Wisconsin Statute Chapter DHS 118 (Trauma Care) (exit DHS) provides the authority for the Department of Health Services to develop and implement a statewide trauma care system.
+Wisconsin Statute Chapter DHS 118 (Trauma Care) provides the authority for the Department of Health Services to develop and implement a statewide trauma care system.
 The departmental lead for the program is the State Trauma Coordinator.

 The Office of Preparedness and Emergency Health Care includes several programs to increase integration in planning and response to emergency health care events including, the Trauma Care System, Emergency Medical Services (EMS), Emergency Medical Services for Children (EMSC) and Public and Hospital Preparedness programs.